A New Approach To Estimate The Collision Probability For Automotive Applications

-The implementation of a collision mitigation or collision avoidance system requires in general the computation of a measure of criticality in order to assess the current traffic situation as well as its evolution in the short-term future.
-There are many criticality measures available, for example time-to-go (TTG) or time-to-collision (TTC), see e. g. \cite{jansson2008framework},\cite{Muntzinger_et_al_09}, or the brake threat number see e. g. \cite{stellet2015uncertainty}.
+The implementation of a collision mitigation or collision avoidance system requires the computation of a measure of criticality in order to assess the current traffic situation as well as its evolution in the short-term future.
+There are many criticality measures available, for example time-to-go (TTG) or time-to-collision (TTC) \cite{jansson2008framework},\cite{Muntzinger_et_al_09}, or the brake threat number \cite{stellet2015uncertainty}.
 All those measures are based on models of varying degrees of complexity of touching or penetrating the boundary of the potential colliding object, e. g. both the TTC $=-{x(0)\over \dot x(0)}$ (for a constant velocity model) and the brake threat number $a_{req}= -{\dot x^2(0)\over 2 x(0)}$ are based on the one-dimensional collision event $x(t) = 0$.

 In this paper we focus on this underlying collision event -- the boundary penetration -- in a fully probabilistic manner, i. e. we propose a new approach to compute the collision probability for automotive applications.

 The use of this collision probability for decision making in collision mitigation or avoidance systems is not subject of this investigation.

-There are two different approaches to computing a collision probability for automotive applications that are known to the authors: \begin{enumerate} \item probability of the spatial overlap of the host vehicle with the colliding vehicle's probability distribution, see e. g. \cite{jansson2005collision}, \cite{lambert2008fast}, and \item probability of penetrating a boundary around the host vehicle, see \cite{nordlund2008probabilistic}. \end{enumerate}

-There is currently no satisfying way to compute an automotive collision probability over a time period: there is a heuristic proposal to pick the maximal collision probability over that period as the collision probability for that time period \cite{jansson2008framework}, and there are calculations relying on strong assumptions (e. g. constant velocity models) that directly compute the collision probability over a time period \cite{nordlund2008probabilistic}.
+There are two different approaches to computing a collision probability for automotive applications that are known to the authors: \begin{enumerate} \item probability of the spatial overlap of the host vehicle with the colliding vehicle's probability distribution, see \cite{jansson2005collision}, \cite{lambert2008fast}, and \item probability of penetrating a boundary around the host vehicle, see \cite{nordlund2008probabilistic}. \end{enumerate} There is currently no satisfying way to compute an automotive collision probability over a time period: there is a heuristic proposal to pick the maximal collision probability over that period as the collision probability for that time period \cite{jansson2008framework}, and there are calculations relying on strong assumptions (e. g. constant velocity models) that directly compute the collision probability over a time period \cite{nordlund2008probabilistic}.